 There are a handful of Australian native plants that are truly iconic and Waratahs are very high up on this list, possibly in the top 3….whenever I see them in the bush it is easy to see why we are all so captivated by this bold bloom.
+The beautiful flower heads attract nectar-feeding birds like the honeyeater and just take my breath away every time.

 I know many people that try to grow them in their gardens with no success, trying again and again 5 or 6 times before they give up.
-I can only really think of possibly one reason for these sorts of failures with Telopeas and that it loving them to death, they really do just want to be left alone.
+I can only really think of possibly one reason for these sorts of failures with Telopeas and that is loving them to death, they really do just want to be left alone.

 This specimen in the image above is just that, left alone.
 As you can see it doesn’t get pruned, I doubt it would get watered and fertilised? nah!
 This Telopea speciosissima is growing in full sun in an exposed open position in a well drained soil.
 The thing Waratah’s hate most is too much water which cultivates humidity around the base and leads to fungal problems, they need excellent drainage with adequate air circulation.